“A rose by any other name…”

 We’ve all read that quote before.
 It’s from the famous balcony scene in Shakespeare’s Romeo and Juliet tragedy.
 I thought about this line recently when I was introduced to someone new, by a mutual acquaintance, as a “novelist.”

 Hmmm, I thought at the time.
 That was a new one on me.
 Usually, when I introduce myself and I’m asked what I do, I say “I’m a writer.”
-That, of course, leads to the next question of what do you write, to which I respond, “Romantic Fiction.”
-Any series of questions or facial expressions meets that answer, and I could write a thesis on those responses alone.
+That, of course, leads to the next question of what do you write, to which I respond a list of genres including, “Romantic Suspense.”
+Any series of questions or facial expressions meeting that answer, and I could write a thesis on those responses alone.

-The reason the novelist descriptor set me a little back was because, (1) it sounded fairly classy and erudite – two things I am not!
+The reason the novelist descriptor set me aback was because, (1) it sounded fairly classy and erudite – two things I am not!
 And (2) it kind of limited what I really do.
 Yes, I write novels; romantic novels.
 But I’m also a professional blogger, so being a novelist kind of defined me in a way I wasn’t quite comfortable with.